Before you take cefixime, make sure your doctor knows if you have ever had an allergic reaction to any other antibiotic.

 - Before you start taking cefixime, read the manufacturer's printed information leaflet from inside your pack.
 The manufacturer's leaflet will give you more information about the antibiotic and a full list of side-effects which you may experience from taking it.

 - You should take cefixime exactly as your doctor tells you to.
-The usual dose for adults and children over 10 years of age, is 1 or 2 tablets daily (or 10-20 ml liquid medicine).
+The usual dose for adults and for children over 10 years of age, is 1 or 2 tablets daily.
 You will be told whether to take this as a single dose each day, or as two doses, morning and evening.
 The dose for younger children is calculated from their age or weight.
 Your doctor will tell you what dose is right for you (or your child), and this information will be printed on the label of the pack to remind you.
-If you have been given liquid medicine, read the directions carefully to make sure you measure out the correct amount of medicine.
-Your doctor will also tell you how long the course of treatment will last - this is commonly about 7 days, but may be for up to 14 days.

 - You can take cefixime before or after food.
 Swallow the tablets whole with a drink of water.
 If you are taking more than one dose a day, space your doses out evenly throughout the day.